mozillascience/studyGroup/lessons/misc/webdev-intro/contents.md

   - classes describe properties that many elements might have
     - an element can have multiple classes in a space-separated list
     - ususally using lower-case with dashes like `red-box`
-    - e.g. `<div class="hidden aside">`
+    - e.g. `<div class="hidden slide">`
   - ids are meant to be a unique identifier for an element
     - e.g. `<nav id='main-nav'></nav>`
+- also attributes like `href`, `alt`, or anything else

 ## Why provide semantics?

 - Describes what elements are
   - So the browser knows how to render/place them
 - Describes what actions they can do
-  - video, img, links, buttons, etc.
+  - video, img, canvas, svg...
+  - links, text input, buttons...
 - [Accessibility!](https://www.w3.org/WAI/eval/preliminary)

-## How the browser interprets HTML

-- Parsed and used to form the Document Object Model (DOM)
-- The DOM is how the website is stored in memory
-- Basically a tree with each `Node` an `Element`.
-- Provides an API to read and edit the document in situ
+  - tools like screen-readers can navigate the page
+  - tabs and associated keys work as expected

 ## HTML pre-languages